How to start playing without all the rules?

 Games are a very effective way to engage people together in a playful activity.
 Although, they are far from being the only way to play!

 After all, games are just one way to play amongst the diversity of playfulness.
 Even in our language, we use the word “play” for a variety of activities such as playing music, putting on a play, or using a play on words.
-In our article « There is more to play than gamification », we explored the fact that the application of play in businesses are game based.
-Indeed, gamification and serious games are both applications of games for business.

-Simply, a game is a system with rules, an outcome to look for, and a system of feedback to give you indications about the outcome (e.g. points).
+You might not even need rules, which is a very important component of a game.
+Indeed, a game is a system with rules, an outcome to look for, and a system of feedback to give you indications about the outcome (e.g. points).
 In fact, games are just a structured form of play.

 ➡ Right now, what we need might not be rules but practices, and rituals, which are by nature playful.
 Open yourself to open-ended play!

 An example of free play: the sandbox play

 To explain this idea of free play better, think of a sandbox.
 Sandboxes don’t govern how you should play.
 Whether you dig a hole or build a castle, these are both equally great activities to do in a sandbox.
 There is no constraining rule, no outcome expected, and no systems of feedback imposed.
 It is up to you to build as you go!